Bagan (fishing): Bagan rakit (raft lift nets)

 A raft bagan is a lifting net that can be moved in locations where fish are predicted to be mobile.
 Like the stationary bagan, there is also a platform above the raft.
 On either side below the shack is placed a raft and bamboo as the base (foundation) of the shack as well as a floating device.

 An illustration of bagan perahu (boat lift nets) and bagan perahu beranjang-anjang (boat lift nets with platform).

 Bagan perahu (boat lift nets)

 Compared to a raft bagan, the shape of the boat bagan is simpler and lighter making it easier to move to the desired place.
 This boat bagan consists of two boats which are connected at the front and back by two bamboo sticks so that a square is formed as a place to hang the net.

 Bagan perahu beranjang-anjang (boat lift nets with platform)

-It is similar with bagan rakit, but with two boats as the floating device.
+It is similar to bagan rakit, but with two boats as the floating device.
 At the time of fish capture, raft bagan, boat bagan, or boat bagan with platform is anchored.